New Jersey Reformed Existing IID Law

 Installing An Ignition Interlock Device

 If you’ve been convicted of drunk driving and need an ignition interlock device, Intoxalock is here to help.
 Our customer support specialists walk you through getting a quote, ensuring you comply with your state’s requirements, setting up installation and more.
-Contact us today.
+For more information about an Intoxalock ignition interlock device, call our state specialists at (833) 623-0200.

 Understanding the Cost of an Ignition Interlock Device